rjones-lf/iroha/docs/source/maintenance/permissions.rst

 **Example**

 | Admin creates domain that contains only can_grant_can_set_my_account_detail permission and two accounts for Alice and Bob in that domain.
-Alice can grant to Bob can_set_my_account_detail permission.
+Alice can grant to Bob and revoke can_set_my_account_detail permission.
 |

 .. literalinclude:: ../../../example/python/permissions/can_grant_can_set_my_account_detail.py